neondatabase/website/content/docs/introduction/usage-metrics.md

   Remove or reset branches before they diverge from the history retention window.
 Removing old branches that are no longer needed, or resetting them before they accumulate changes that are no longer shared, helps prevent unnecessary storage from building up.

-### What happens when I reach my storage limit?

-Your storage allowance varies depending on your Neon plan.

-- **Free Tier**: If you reach your storage limit on the Free Tier (0.5 GiB), any further database operations that would increase storage (INSERTs or UPDATEs for example) will fail, and you will receive an error message.
-- **Launch and Scale Plans**: For users on Launch and Scale plans, exceeding your storage limit will result in [additional charges](/docs/introduction/extra-usage).
-Charges are added based on the maximum size your storage reaches and are prorated based on when in the month your storage size increased.

 ## Compute